-Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
+Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment with GPs.
+The practice was in line with or below average for consultations with GPs and nurses.
 For example:

-- 94% said the last GP they saw was good at explaining tests and treatments compared to the Clinical Commissioning Group (CCG) average of 84% and national average of 86%. - 88% said the last GP they saw was good at involving them in decisions about their care (CCG average 78%, national average 82%). - 91% said the last nurse they saw was good at involving them in decisions about their care (CCG average 84%, national average 85%).
+- 84% said the last GP they saw was good at explaining tests and treatments compared to the Clinical Commissioning Group (CCG) average of 84% and national average of 86%. - 66% said the last GP they saw was good at involving them in decisions about their care (CCG average 78%, national average 82%). - 74% said the last nurse they saw was good at involving them in decisions about their care (CCG average 84%, national average 85%).